-Your diet affects more than your weight or your general health.
-The nutrients you ingest every day, as well as the ones you don’t, can greatly influence foot health.
-Certain foods may lead to foot tissue inflammation, leading to issues such as plantar fasciitis (also called heel pain syndrome) and foot arthritis.
+Your diet affects more than your weight and general health.
+The nutrients you ingest every day can greatly influence your foot health.
+Certain foods may lead to foot tissue inflammation, which can cause plantar fasciitis (also called heel pain syndrome) and foot arthritis.

 Common foods that influence inflammation: